 Distance: Approx 152 kilometres

 Route summary: Visit Ararat, the only town in Australia founded by Chinese settlers.
 Drive through some of Australia’s finest winemaking country, detouring underground to see the vintages at Great Western.
 Learn the amazing history from Ballarat’s gold rush days and spend some time panning for gold at Sovereign Hill, before admiring the works of art at the Art Gallery of Ballarat in historic Lydiard Street.

-Highlights: Gum San Chinese Heritage Centre, Art Gallery of Ballarat, Sovereign Hill, Blood on the Southern Cross and Museum of Australian Democracy at Eureka.
+Highlights: Winery cellar doors, Art Gallery of Ballarat, Sovereign Hill and Museum of Australian Democracy at Eureka.